Leon Fleisher, The Pianist Who Reinvented Himself, Dies At 92

 "He leaves a legacy about overcoming adversity and about pushing through and finding different ways to express yourself," Midgette says.
 "That's a really great thing for young musicians to be exposed to."

-Young musicians, and anyone.
+Young musicians, and all of us.